All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Sermorelin is a synthetic peptide consisting of the first 29 amino acids of growth hormone-releasing hormone (GHRH).
 When administered, it stimulates the pituitary gland to produce and release more growth hormone (GH) through the body's natural feedback mechanisms .
 Unlike direct growth hormone injections, Sermorelin works with the body's own regulatory systems, which means GH release follows natural pulsatile patterns and is subject to normal feedback controls.

 Sermorelin was previously FDA-approved for diagnosing and treating growth hormone deficiency in children (marketed as Geref), though it was later discontinued for commercial reasons rather than safety concerns .
-Today, it is widely used off-label and through compounding pharmacies for adult growth hormone optimization.
+Today, it's widely used off-label and through compounding pharmacies for adult growth hormone improvement.

 The Connection Between Growth Hormone and Hair